letoram/cat9/README.md

 The input command is for controlling how parts of the UI responds to mouse or keyboard inputs.
 By default the keyboard is grabbed by the command-line.
-This grab can be released with CTRL+ESCAPE.
+This grab can be toggled with CTRL+ESCAPE.

     input #jobid